Sensors and Road Quality

-We’ve all read about Google working to build self-driving cars, and I’ve written about Google building Google Maps programs to help people navigate to different places.
+We’ve all read about Google building self-driving cars.
+I’ve written about Google building Maps programs to help people navigate to different places.

-A Google patent application published this week takes a closer look at computers in cars, and the many sensors that are connected to those, and it discusses how automotive computing systems that include such things as:
+A Google patent application published this week looks closer at computers in cars and the many sensors connected to those.
+It discusses automotive computing systems that include such things as:

-The patent mentions On board diagnostics (OBD) standards in the automotive industry were made became available with engine computer systems that showed up in the 1980s.
+The road quality patent mentions On board diagnostics (OBD) standards in the automotive industry available with engine computer systems in the 1980s.

-The patent discusses sensor systems within cars, and how those are monitored.
-It tells us that one of the failings of such a system, is that the information collected by vehicles isn’t set up to allow for that data to be aggregated across more than one vehicle.
+The patent discusses sensor systems within cars and how those are monitored.
+It tells us one of the failings of such systems is that information collected by vehicles doesn’t allow for that data to be aggregated across more than one vehicle.

-There are diagnostic sensors that could be used to collect data quality information, but in a way that would make collecting data about multiple routes difficult, and the patent tells us it, “would require such substantial resources as to be impractical.”
+There are diagnostic sensors that could be used to collect data quality information, but in a way that would make collecting data about many routes difficult, and the patent tells us it “would require such substantial resources as to be impractical.”

-The monitoring of road quality could be done by the use of sensors, such as a sensor added to the shock absorbers of cars, or with a “vertical displacement sensor present in the head unit”.
-Other sensors might also be used, and may be monitored and then analyzed to judge the quality of roads by vertical vibration.
+The monitoring of road quality could be done using sensors, such as a sensor added to the shock absorbers of cars, or with a “vertical displacement sensor present in the head unit.”
+Other sensors might also be used and monitored and then analyzed to judge the quality of roads by vertical vibration.
 This information could then be used to help produce road quality reports and to “improve driving directions in mapping software.”

-Systems and Methods for Moitoring and Reporting Road Quality
+Systems and Methods for Monitoring and Reporting Road Quality